Taeho-Jeong/ifews.github.io/README.md

      ```bash
      python IFEWs.py
      ```
-   - This will process the input data and compute the nitrogen surplus.

 2. **Output**

    - After running the script, an output file named `IFEWs_output.csv` will be generated.
-   - This file contains the aggregated inputs and the calculated nitrogen surplus for each county.
+   - This file contains the aggregated inputs and the calculated NS for each county along with data on lower-level variables.

 ## Visualization